Pedro Munitis: Club career

-International
+International career

 Munitis earned 21 caps for Spain, scoring two goals.
-He represented the nation at UEFA Euro 2000, appearing as a substitute and netting in a 4–3 group stage win over Yugoslavia and starting in the quarter-final loss to France (1–2).
+He represented the nation at UEFA Euro 2000, appearing as a substitute and netting in a 4–3 group stage win over Yugoslavia and starting in the quarter-final loss to France (2–1).

 Munitis' debut came on 27 March 1999 in a Euro 2000 qualifier against Austria, playing 30 minutes in a 9–0 thrashing in Valencia.

 International goals

+Style of play

+Described as a "poacher" in the media, Munitis was capable of playing either as a forward or midfielder but was usually deployed as a left winger, and was one of the shortest players in the Spanish top flight throughout his career.
+He was best known for his speed, dribbling skills, creative ability, direct movement and fighting spirit, which made him an effective offensive threat inside the penalty box and difficult for opposing defenders to mark, with Frenchman Lilian Thuram labelling him as one of his most difficult opponents.

 Coaching career

-Still not having announced his retirement, Munitis began his managerial career, with women's football club SD Reocín.
-In 2014 he was appointed at Club Bansander, taking charge of the youth squads.
+Still not having announced his retirement, Munitis began his managerial career, with women's football club Reocín.
+In 2014 he was appointed at Bansander, taking charge of the youth squads.

 Munitis returned to Racing on 3 March 2015, being appointed assistant manager along with former teammate Gonzalo Colsa.
-After their relegation, he took the reins of the team in Segunda División B and won the group, but left in June 2016 following elimination by Cádiz CF in the playoffs.
+After their relegation, he took the reins of the team in Segunda División B and won the group, but left in June 2016 following elimination by Cádiz in the playoffs.

-On 17 October 2016, Munitis succeeded Manolo Herrero as manager of newly relegated SD Ponferradina, with Colsa as his assistant.
+On 17 October 2016, Munitis succeeded Manolo Herrero as manager of newly relegated Ponferradina, with Colsa as his assistant.
 He resigned five months later with the team lying in sixth in division three, having won exactly a third of his games.

-Munitis returned to third-tier management on 26 March 2018, when he was hired by UCAM Murcia CF until the end of the season.
+Munitis returned to third-tier management on 26 March 2018, when he was hired by UCAM Murcia until the end of the season.
 Despite missing his objective of a play-off place, he was given another year in the job.
 He was dismissed on 29 April 2019 with the team still in contention for the play-offs with three rounds to go, and replaced by Juan Merino.

 On 4 February 2020, Munitis succeeded Mehdi Nafti at Badajoz, where he had played over two decades ago.
-After the season was truncated by the COVID-19 pandemic, the team lost in the playoff semi-finals on penalties to FC Barcelona B. He left on his own terms in October, shortly before the start of the new campaign.
+After the season was truncated by the COVID-19 pandemic, the team lost in the playoff semi-finals on penalties to Barcelona B. He left on his own terms in October, shortly before the start of the new campaign.

-Munitis was appointed at CE Sabadell FC of the Primera División RFEF on 23 November 2021, until the end of the season and with the option of another year.
-He took the team out of the relegation zone and challenged for the play-offs until the penultimate round of fixtures; in June he left after turning down a contract renewal.
+Munitis was appointed at Sabadell of the Primera División RFEF on 23 November 2021, until the end of the season and with the option of another year.
+He took the team out of the relegation zone and challenged for the play-offs until the penultimate round of fixtures; in June, he left after turning down a contract renewal.

+On 21 June 2023, Munitis was named in charge of Lugo, recently relegated to the third division.
+On 16 December, he was sacked.